-Rob Ianello is in his fourth season as associate head coach, recruiting coordinator and wide receivers coach.
+Rob Ianello is in his fifth season as associate head coach, recruiting coordinator and wide receivers coach.

 Buffalo’s receivers flourished under Ianello in 2015.
 For the first time as an FBS program (since 1999) the Bulls had three players with 50 or more catches in a season.
 Matt Weiser had 63; Ron Willoughby had 61 and Marcus McGill had 50.

 Ianello brought over 25 years of experience to UB and is recognized as one of the best recruiters in college football.
 He most recently spent three seasons on the Kansas football staff where he was the recruiting coordinator and wide receivers coach.

 Ianello was instrumental in helping bring the 25th-rated signing class to Kansas in 2013 according to The Sporting News.
 The Jayhawk class had two four-star prospects, including the top-rated JUCO prospect in the nation in defensive lineman Marquel Combs.